-For specific course offerings at HKUST, please visit the undergraduate course cataloge or the postgraduate course cataloge.
+For specific course offerings at HKUST, please visit the undergraduate course catalog or the postgraduate course catalog.
 Prerequisites: 3.0 GPA and meeting course requirement prerequisite(s), if any, needed for a specific course.
 Language of instruction is in English, but students can take a course in Mandarin to explore the language.
 Students should be aware that the official language in Hong Kong is Cantonese, not Mandarin.
-Accommodation and meals are offered on campus on and more information can be found on the HKUST Student Housing and Residential Life website.

 For each semester of academic work completed abroad, you may earn up to 12 credit hours.
 Course credit transfers to S&T, but your grades will not appear on your S&T transcript and are not calculated into your grade point average.
 Courses abroad are recorded as a Pass or Fail and will shows an “ex” on your S&T transcript.
 Courses you pass will earn your credit hours toward your degree, but will not affect your GPA.
 Although you will receive credits for successfully completed courses, you must work with your academic advisers to get approval for how the courses you take might fulfill specific degree requirements at S&T. Courses Some courses have been approved for direct transfer from HKUST.
 Please refer to the Missouri S&T Transfer Credit Course Equivalency Database for a list of these courses.